DMClVG/Toy/docs/reference_unity.md

 The Unity components are not exposed to the raw language - instead, wrappers are used so that the language can interface with each component.
 Keep this in mind when working with the plugin in C#.

+The GameObject that calls a .toy script file will be passed into that file's environment as `this`.

 ## Reference

 Here are a set of references for each component of the Unity API.